brainstem-org/brainstem_support/docs/api-tools/python-api-tool.md

 ### Installation

-Python toolset for interacting with the BrainSTEM API.
-You can get it from GitHub at [github.com/brainstem-org/brainstem_python_api_tools](https://github.com/brainstem-org/brainstem_python_api_tools).
+Download the BrainSTEM Python API tools repository from GitHub at [github.com/brainstem-org/brainstem_python_api_tools](https://github.com/brainstem-org/brainstem_python_api_tools).

 You can also install the package using `pip`: